krayon/stiqued/doc/TROUBLESHOOTING_GUIDE.md

-Stikked troubleshooting guide
+Stiqued troubleshooting guide
 -----------------------------

-First, be sure to double-check whether you meet the [prerequisites](//github.com/claudehohl/Stikked#prerequisites).
+First, be sure to double-check whether you meet the [prerequisites](//github.com/krayon/stiqued#prerequisites).

 ### Apache